olov/ng-annotate/README.md

 Use the `--regexp` option in case you want to restrict matching further (rarely used).
 See description further down.

-ng-annotate is written in ES6 constlet style and uses [defs.js](https://github.com/olov/defs) to transpile to ES5.
-Build instructions in [BUILD.md](BUILD.md).

 ## Tools support
 * [Grunt](http://gruntjs.com/): [grunt-ng-annotate](https://npmjs.org/package/grunt-ng-annotate)